OmarBaidak/eBN-PartnerPortal-Automation/eBN-PartnerPortal-Automation/src/README.md

 This is a test automation task for the eBN Partner Portal website.
 The test covers logging in, creating an EDI order, and verifying it appears in the Orders tab.

 Installation
 Clone the repo:

 https://github.com/OmarBaidak/eBN-PartnerPortal-Automation.git

 Install dependencies:

-You need the following dependencies (managed via pom.xml):
+You need the following dependencies from Maven:

 Selenium WebDriver